Three drop structures

 About the Project

 The Long Tom River flows east from its headwaters in the Central Oregon Coast Range to join the Willamette River.
-In 1941, the U.S. Army Corps of Engineers (the Corps) built Fern Ridge, a flood control and water supply dam, in the upper watershed, and in the lower watershed, straightened the Long Tom River and armored the channel.
+In 1941, the U.S. Army Corps of Engineers (the Corps) started building Fern Ridge, a flood control and water supply dam, in the upper watershed, and in the lower watershed, straightened the Long Tom River and armored the channel.
 This work converted a 36-mile reach of meandering river into a straighter, deeper, 23-mile stretch.
 The Corps also built three low-head dams to slow the river’s velocity and reduce scour.
 All three barriers, also known as drop structures, block fish passage.

 FACTS AT A GLANCE